-This Angular interview question tests whether you can explain NgRx data flow in Angular: actions, reducers, effects, selectors, and debug loops, connect it to production trade-offs, and handle common follow-up questions.
+This Angular interview question tests whether you can explain NgRx Data Flow in Angular: From Action to Retry UI, connect it to production trade-offs, and handle common follow-up questions.

-- NgRx data flow in Angular: actions, reducers, effects, selectors, and debug loops explanation without falling back to memorized docs wording
+- NgRx Data Flow in Angular: From Action to Retry UI explanation without falling back to memorized definitions

 - Store and Selectors reasoning, edge cases, and production failure modes